cocos-creator/creator-api-docs-2.x/en/classes/Scheduler.md

 ##### Methods

-  - [`enableForTarget`](#enablefortarget) !en This method should be called for any target which needs to schedule tasks, and this method should be called before any scheduler API usage.
+  - [`enableForTarget`](#enablefortarget) This method should be called for any target which needs to schedule tasks, and this method should be called before any scheduler API usage.
   - [`setTimeScale`](#settimescale) Default is 1.0.
   - [`getTimeScale`](#gettimescale) Returns time scale of scheduler.
   - [`update`](#update) 'update' the scheduler.